robert0714/packt-cs12dotnet8-2023/code/Chapter07/README.md

    * If you use Visual Studio 2022, when prompted for the **Target Framework**, select **.NET Standard 2.0**, and then configure the startup project for the solution to the current selection.
    * If you use `Visual Studio Code`, include a switch to target .NET Standard 2.0, as shown in the following command:
      ```bash
+     dotnet new classlib -f netstandard2.0 # existed project add referneces
-     dotnet new classlib -f netstandard2.0
+     dotnet new classlib -f netstandard2.0 -n SharedLibrary # creat new project named 'SharedLibrary' to be referneced
      ```
 > **Good Practice**: If you need to create types that use new features in .NET 8, as well as types that only use .NET Standard 2.0 features, then you can create two separate class libraries: one targeting .NET Standard 2.0 and one targeting .NET 8.